foxkit-us/supergameherm/README.md

 Not yet.
 There's no sound, and only limited graphics support.
 We're working on it.

+Interestingly, we do pass all of Blargg's CPU tests.
+Many emulators can't manage to do that. :)

 ## What systems does this run on?
 It's mostly written in ANSI C99.
 There are some portability shims for lesser systems, but results cannot be guaranteed, and it may run slower.